Boki, Nigeria: Geography

 In 2001, six autonomous communities in the Local Government Area protested the State's refusal to create a separate Boki North council and threatened to join neighboring Cameroon.
-Boki local government area is the agricultural hub of Cross River State and one of the largest local government area in the state surrounded with rain forest.
-This make the region a viable territory for investment in agriculture.
+Boki local government area is the agricultural hub of Cross River State and one of the largest local government areas in the state surrounded with rain forest, it is known for massive palm oil production.

+The district has many settlements including Bamba.

 Culture and customs

 The Boki people give the region different traditions and customs that are unique to the district.
 Traditional dress for men consists of loincloths and a white long-sleeved shirt with a broad hat.
 Some men also carry a walking stick.
 Women usually wear wrappers or a blouse, and head scarf.

 Major events include the Boki New Yam Festival, Alobe festival in Irruan and Etcen in Borum & Cassava Festivals.
 Music and dance are common in Boki culture and are played during festivals as well as social occasions.
 Common instruments include: the Obam, Mgbe, Ndugho, Etcheh, Atam, Obon, Bekarim, Awaribo, Obashi and Enya-Atu.
 Other traditions include inter-village cultural dance, festivals, age-grade meetings, burial ceremonies and communal farming.

 Boki is notorious for its practice of male and female circumcision, as well as forced marriages.
 In July 2000, female genital mutilation was made illegal by the government of Cross River State in an attempt to stop violence and abuse against women.
 The penalty for such actions is a fine of up to 10,000 naira (US$62) or a prison sentence up three years.

 Boki is also known for its traditional African markets and many towns have their own market days, such as in Okundi, Ntamarte, Kakwagom, Wula and Katchuan.